Pilotwings

 Pilotwings is a series of flight simulation video games beginning with the 1990 video game Pilotwings and most recently Pilotwings Resort in 2011.
-One of Nintendo's franchises, the series was released on the Super Nintendo Entertainment System (Super NES), Nintendo 64, and Nintendo 3DS.
+One of Nintendo's franchises, the series was released on the Super Nintendo Entertainment System (SNES), Nintendo 64, and Nintendo 3DS.

 Notable for its revolutionary 3D gameplay, Pilotwings was created by Shigeru Miyamoto, with the games being developed by Nintendo EAD (Pilotwings), Paradigm Simulation (Pilotwings 64, in collaboration with Nintendo EAD), and Monster Games (Pilotwings Resort).
 All three games were published by Nintendo.

 Gameplay

 All three games in the series have gameplay elements in common, such as hang gliders and jet packs.
 They also have mission modes.
 Pilotwings Resort, unlike the previous two games in the series, is set on Wuhu Island and is in Autostereoscopy 3D.